-This combo kit also includes 2 batteries, a carry case, and a charger.
-The tools are lightweight, have a built-in LED, and feature one-handed bit loading.
+This combo kit includes 2 batteries, a carry case, and a charger.
+The tools are lightweight, have a built-in LED, and feature 1-handed bit loading.
 Has a 1/4-inch hex chuck that accepts 1-inch bit tips.

 Some users felt that the batteries were not as impressive as the tools.

-Down on power and battery life.
-Battery takes too long to recharge, and only one is included.
+Low on power and battery life.
+Battery takes too long to recharge, and only 1 is included.

-Multi-function battery pack can also charge other household devices like phones.
+Multifunctional battery pack can also charge other household devices like phones.
 Easy to drill with precision into numerous materials, from wood to metal.
 Ergonomic, lightweight design makes it easy to use.
-10 drill bits and 10 driver bits included.
+Has 10 drill bits and 10 driver bits included.

 Some complaints of faulty battery chargers.

 A drill is likely one of the first handheld power tools you'll purchase.
 It is essential for accomplishing numerous tasks that other power tools simply can't handle.
-A cordless drill rivals the most powerful corded drill, yet has the added benefit of being fully mobile; you can take it anywhere you need to work.
+Cordless drills rival the most powerful corded drills, yet they have the added benefit of being fully mobile, so you can take them anywhere you need to work.

 The most important element is power.
-You need a brawny cordless drill with a long lasting battery that doesn't take all day to charge.
+You need a brawny cordless drill with a long-lasting battery that doesn't take all day to charge.
 Purchasing a package that includes the drill, battery, and charger is often the wisest option.
-A backup battery is nice, as is an LED light, multiple speeds, and a variable clutch.
+A backup battery is nice, as are an LED light, multiple speeds, and a variable clutch.

 You might think the uses for a cordless drill are limited, but it’s actually a highly versatile tool for many situations.
 Here are just a few of the capabilities you’ll find in a cordless drill: